pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 static domain_name_servers=192.168.1.1 9.9.9.9
 ```

-This way we are assigning the static ip `192.168.1.222` to the raspberry pi `Eth0` port.
-Also we are using `9.9.9.9` DNS provider (Quad9).
+This way we are assigning the static ip `192.168.1.222` to the raspberry pi `eth0` port.
+Also we are using `9.9.9.9` as the DNS provider (Quad9).
 You can change this to suit your needs.

-Now shutdown the RPI with `shutdown now` and connect the Ethernet cable.
-Once booted, try to ssh to the RPI-4 with the assigned IP:
+Now shut down the RPI with `shutdown now` and connect the Ethernet cable.
+Once booted, try to SSH to the RPI-4 with the assigned IP:

 `ssh pi@192.168.1.222`